elusivethreat/GODark_Challenge/Lab_Instructions.md

 ## Extra Credit:

-In the challenges folder is a file labeled `OneDrive.exe`.
+In the challenges folder is a file labeled `OneDrive.bin`.
 This is a very sophisticated shellcode loader that the hacking group saves for their high valued targets.
 It uses the **ScareCrow** framework to perform a list of evasion techniques before loading the shellcode.
 One of which is `Garble`.

 Our team found it dormint on the lead engineer's laptop.
 They believe this is where the **GoDark** payload came from.
 Can you extract the embedded shellcode from the loader and validate the payload?